daghan/getdataproject/README.md

 and each subject is provided as the final result.

 ## Choice of features
-While there are more than 60 feature columns representing  means and standard deviations, only 9 matched the criteria of actual measurements.
+While there are more than 60 feature columns representing  means and standard deviations, only 9 matched the criteria of actual _measurements_.
 All other derived values including frequency domain data and jerk data has been ignored.
 The 9 values considered for the project are X,Y,Z measurements for the body acceleration, gravity acceleration and angular velocity in time domain.